TomatOrg/TomatoDotNet/README.md

   - Ensures references don't escape
   - Readonly reference tracking
   - Ref-structs
+  - Safe stackalloc into a Slice
 - Corelib
-  - All integer methods (missing ToString/Parse)
+  - All integer methods
-  - All double methods (missing ToString/Parse)
+  - All double methods
-  - Most string methods (missing any culture other than Ordinal and also Ordinal stuff)
+  - Most string methods (missing alot of manipulation functions to do with Culture)
   - All span methods and extensions
   - All the debug class

 ### To be implemented

 These are planned and are being worked on
+- Generic constraints checking
 - Explicit scoped and unscoped reference support
 - Exceptions (missing jit support)
-- Safe stackalloc (The kind that constructs a Span)
 - Virtual generic methods (Need a good design)
 - Boxing a delegate into either a Delegate/MulticastDelegate/object (changes allocation semantics greatly)
 - Reflection (Need a good design)